eclipse-ditto/ditto-examples/mqtt-bidirectional/README.md

 We will use the promise based HTTP client [axios](https://github.com/axios/axios) for the requests.

 The following code describes how to send a command message via ditto to your device.
-The message will forwarded by ditto to the device, where the subject will be the topic of the mqtt message:
+The message will be forwarded by Eclipse-Ditto to the device, where the subject will be the topic of the mqtt message:
 ```js
 axios
 .post(`${hostaddress}/api/2/things/${thingId}/inbox/messages/${subject}`, payload, {